crystopherm1687/sep10-freedom-project/blog/entry02.md

-# Entry 2:How is technology incorporated in volleyball
+# Entry 2: How is technology incorporated in volleyball
 ##### 11/11/24

 <h2>Content</h2>